 - Requires separate registration fee, $20 per person

-- Breakfast and discussions start promptly – please arrive at the scheduled start time
+- Breakfast and discussion start promptly – please arrive at the scheduled start time

 Breakfast Buffet Menu: French Toast; Tuscan style frittata with fall vegetables, sea salt, tomatoes, and goat cheese; chicken apple sausage; and potatoes o’brien with onions and peppers.
 Served with assorted chilled juices, fresh seasonal fruit and berries, assorted croissants, Danish, and muffins served with sweet butter and preserves as well as coffee, decaf, and tea service.